Flux-periodic oscillations in proximitized core-shell nanowires: MODEL AND METHODS

-which is solved by numerical diagonalization in Fortran.
-The superconducting gap parameter $\Delta$, couples electrons and holes, effectively describing Cooper pairs in the system.
-The gap parameter is assumed to be brought on by the proximity effect in the weak coupling limit \cite{TudorSarma}.
-Note that the gap parameter is constant, and no phase dependency is imposed on it.
+written in the particle-hole symmetric Nambu space\cite{Nambu_1960} where $H_w$ is the Hamiltonian of a tubular wire and $\mu$ denotes the chemical potential.
+The superconducting gap parameter $\pm\Delta_{\uparrow\downarrow}$, couples electrons and holes with opposite spin, effectively describing Cooper pairs in the system.
+The gap parameter is assumed to be brought on by the proximity effect in the weak coupling limit \cite{TudorSarma}, such that the surrounding superconductor inducing the pairing in the semiconductor shell is not included in the Hamiltonian, in which case the gap parameter is constant, and no phase dependency is imposed on it.
 At first sight, this may seem as ignoring the Little-Parks oscillations \cite{LittleParks}.
-However, the phase dependency is attributed to a supercurrent in the surrounding superconductor, described by an effective wavefunction for the whole condensate, Eq.\ \ref{JsGL2}, and neither are included in the model.
-Nevertheless, as the shell is very thin and smaller then the average coherence length, the external magnetic field should penetrate the shell, depending on the thickness of the surrounding superconductor.
-From a phenomenological viewpoint, this ought to induce supercurrents in the the shell which would modulate the order parameter.
-Rather than imposing this phase dependency from phenomenological considerations, it is set a constant on purpose to explore if the BdG spectrum will exhibit $h/e$ or $h/2e$ flux periodicity in this case.
+However, the phase dependency is attributed to a supercurrent in the surrounding superconductor, described by an effective wavefunction for the whole condensate, Eq.\ \ref{JsGL2}, and neither are included in the current model which focuses on the proximitized semiconductor shell.
+In the case of a thin superconducting shell (smaller than the coherence length) giving rise to the proximitization, the external magnetic field can penetrate the semiconductor shell as well, leading to $h/2e$ periodicity in magnetoconductance oscillations \cite{GulShapers_2014}.
+In the current model, the superconducting gap parameter is set as a constant to explore if the BdG spectrum can exhibit $h/e$ or $h/2e$ flux periodicity in this case.